axewpokeman23/automation-embedded-systems/part2-documentation.md

 - PID
     - entering different numbers would overshoot the heater and cause errors
-    - Super confusing to understand, but would be completed by Sara - Maraea
+    - implementation was super confusing to understand, but would be completed by Sara - Maraea

 - angle out of range:
     - had issues with the servo where the angle variable parsed to the servo would throw an error. fixed by wrapping in a "run only if within range"